Assam: Mechanic found dead at Haflong motor workshop

-Haflong: Residents of Assam’s Haflong town on Friday morning, discovered a dead body inside the General Motor Workshop (Singh Garage), near Girls Higher Secondary School, according to Haflong Police.
+Haflong: Residents of Assam’s Haflong area on Friday morning, discovered a dead body inside the General Motor Workshop (Singh Garage), near Girls Higher Secondary School, according to Haflong Police.

 Police officials stated that the residents of the area reportedly found the dead body, identified as Bablu Das, aged 39, hanging inside the staff room of the motor workshop.